openmina/mina-network-debugger/README.md

 * `DB_PATH`.
 Default value is `target/db`.
 * `DRY`.
 Set any value (for example `DRY=1`) to disable BPF.
 This is useful for inspecting the database.
 * `HTTPS_KEY_PATH` and `HTTPS_CERT_PATH`.
 By default, the variables are not set.
 Set the path to crypto stuff in order to enable them (https).
+* `DEBUGGER_INDEX_LEDGER_HASH`.
+By default it is disabled, set any value to enable indexing ledger hash, it may be cpu expensive.

 Line in log `libbpf: BTF loading error: -22` may be ignored.
 It is because we wrote BPF module in Rust, which generate incompatible debug information.